Ostrovo (island): Natural gas

-In the early 2000, reserves of the natural gas were discovered on Ostrovo.
-Potential reserves were estimated to 200 million cubic meters with the possible production of 10,000 cubic meters per day for 12 years.
+In the early 2000, natural gas reserves were discovered on Ostrovo.
+Potential reserves were estimated at 200 million cubic meters with the possible production of 10,000 cubic meters per day for 12 years.
 Profitability index was estimated to 1:7 and the extraction could start in 2001.
-Reserves of the paraffin petroleum were also discovered.
+Paraffin petroleum reserves were also discovered.
 Based on this, a big underground gas storage and a regional pipeline to Smederevo and Požarevac were proposed.
-Even though by 2003 everything was prepared for the works to begin, by 2017 there was no progress at all.
+Even though by 2003 everything was prepared for the works to begin, by 2017 no progress was made on the ground.

 Exploitation of the gas finally began in 2017, on the gas field which covers 5.918 km2.
 There are four wells, with daily production reaching 17,000 m3 by November 2021.
 The storage station "Ostrovo" was built 4 km from Kostolac, and adapted to produce liquid, compressed natural gas, which mainly consists of methane.
 The gas can be used as a fuel, and is shipped four times per day from Ostrovo, mostly for industrial use.